Theta-Limited/OpenAthena-Legacy-Python/README.md

 # Current status

-run python geotiff_play.py (while in the playground directory) for a demonstration of geotiff parsing and a render of the City of Rome in Italy and its outlying terrain.
-Chart labels represent longitude and latitude (counterintuitively, the x and y axis are backwards in the standard description of a position via [latitude , longitude])
+run python geotiff_play.py for a demonstration of geotiff parsing and a render of the City of Rome in Italy and its outlying terrain.
+Chart labels represent longitude and latitude

+(counterintuitively, the x and y axis are backwards in the standard notation of a position via [latitude , longitude])